Leclerc takes Bahrain pole position

-Bahrain Grand Prix: Charles Leclerc takes pole position
+Bahrain Grand Prix: Charles Leclerc takes pole position for Ferrari

 Last updated on .From the section Formula 1